 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more >

-In this article, we’ll break down what sets the katana sword apart from other samurai swords, focusing on their design, purpose, and how they were used in battle.
+In this article, we’ll break down what sets them apart and focusing on their design, purpose, and how they were used in battle.

 What is The Difference Between a Katana and a Samurai Sword?